 In January, preparations for the expedition against Québec were resumed.
 A large number of scaling ladders were made.
 Canadiens were instructed to prepare provisions for the soldiers and for themselves.
-The garrison of Fort Lévis (at the head of the rapids of the Saint-Laurent River) having insufficient food supplies, two third of it was recalled downstream.
+The garrison of Fort Lévis (at the head of the rapids of the Saint-Laurent River) having insufficient food supplies, 100 men were recalled downstream.

 British relief forces